 - Home Insurance (only employees and self-employed who work on commission can claim this)

-In either cases, how much you can deduct is based on a calculation on the portion of your home used as an office.
+In either case, how much you can deduct is based on a calculation of the portion of your home used as an office.
 This is different in every case and the calculation varies and is dependent on the size of your home office comparable to the size of your entire home.
-You can find out more about how to calculate home expenses from the Work-space-in-the-home expenses page.
+You can find out more about how to calculate home expenses from the work-space-in-the-home expenses page.